 Let’s begin by going back in time — to 1979 …

 That year, all was peaceful in my little world.
 I was an announcer [DJ] at CKXM, an FM radio station in Edmonton, Alberta.
 My work day consisted of playing easy-listening music in an air-conditioned studio, recording interviews and producing ‘soft’ documentaries.
-Harmless stuff.
+Harmless, non-threatening stuff.

-My girls, 5 and 6 years old, were both in school … and when they weren’t there, they were safe at home or having fun in a playground … or camping in the Rockies.
+My girls, five and six years old at the time, were in school and when they weren’t there, they were safe at home or having fun in a playground or camping in the Rockies.
 Life was good.

-But in Nicaragua — a name I struggled to pronounce — life was pure hell.
+But in Nicaragua — a name I struggled at first to pronounce — life was just the opposite.
+There, it was pure hell.
 A popular uprising was claiming lives left, right and centre.
 Mainly left.

-There was ferocious fighting in just about every Nicaraguan town, city and village.
-Bullets were flying everywhere and huge bombs were being dropped from planes.
-People with a different point of view than dictator Somoza were being taken away, blankets covering their heads, never to be seen alive again.
+Those with a different point of view than dictator Anastasio Somoza were being taken away at gunpoint, blankets covering their heads, never to be seen alive again.

-In the last months of the war, ragtag fighters with the Sandinista National Liberation Front [also known by its Spanish acronym, FSLN] had finally gained the upper hand.
-One city after another fell to the rebels, but only after some tough street fighting.
+In the last months of the war, ragtag fighters with the Sandinista National Liberation Front [better known by its Spanish acronym, FSLN] had finally gained the upper hand.
+One city after another fell to the rebels, but only after some nasty street battles.